dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture2401.md

 Conclusion

-We’ve seen three simple ways to partially implement an architectural boundary.
+We've seen three simple ways to partially implement an architectural boundary.
 There are, of course, many others.
 These three strategies are simply offered as examples.

 Each of these approaches has its own set of costs and benefits.
 Each is appropriate, in certain contexts, as a placeholder for an eventual full-fledged boundary.
 Each can also be degraded if that boundary never materializes.